Justin Griffith

-Justin Montrel Griffith (born July 21, 1980) is an American former fullback in the National Football League.
-He was drafted by the Atlanta Falcons in the fourth round of the 2003 NFL Draft.
-He played college football at Mississippi State.
+Justin Montrel Griffith (born July 21, 1980) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was selected by the Atlanta Falcons in the fourth round of the 2003 NFL draft.
+He played college football for the Mississippi State Bulldogs.

-Griffith has also played for the Oakland Raiders, Seattle Seahawks and Houston Texans.
+Griffith was also a member of the Oakland Raiders, Seattle Seahawks and Houston Texans.

 Early life

 Justin Montrel Griffith was born on July 21, 1980, in Magee, Mississippi.

 Playing career

-Atlanta Falcons

-Griffith was drafted by the Atlanta Falcons in the fourth round (121st overall) of the 2003 NFL Draft.
+Griffith was selected by the Atlanta Falcons in the fourth round (121st overall) of the 2003 NFL draft.
 He played four seasons with the team before becoming a free agent following the 2006 season.

-Oakland Raiders

 After playing two seasons for the Oakland Raiders, Griffith was released on February 23, 2009.

-Seattle Seahawks

 Griffith was signed by the Seattle Seahawks on April 27, 2009.
 The move reunited him with Seahawks head coach Jim Mora and offensive coordinator Greg Knapp, who were the head coach and offensive coordinator of the Atlanta Falcons during much of Griffith's time with the team.

-Griffith was released on October 3, 2009, to make room for Kyle Williams who was signed off the practice squad.
+He was released on October 3, 2009, to make room for Kyle Williams who was signed off the practice squad.